thomaswp/SourceCheck/HintEvaluation/src/com/snap/eval/export/DatashopFormat.md

 * Student Response Type: Either ATTEMPT or HINT_REQUEST.
 This isn't entirely applicable to an open programming problem, so I've just put ATTEMPT for all edits that aren't hint requests.
 * Level (Type): The type of assignment being worked on.
 * Problem Name: The name of the problem being worked on.
+* Step Name: A combination of the Aciton_Selection, with and IDs removed.
 * Selection: The interface item being interacted with.
 Here, this depends on the next field, but usually reference the ID of a code element the student is interacting with.
 * Action: THe event the occurred.
 I have quite a few unique events that can occur, but most of them reference blocks (code elements) being created and moved.
 * Feedback Text: If a hint is given, what it said.
 Here, this is actually a JSON data structure.
 See the Feedback Text section below for more information.